jennyfarmer/PDFAnalyze/README.txt

 2. Scaled Quantile Residual

 The equation for Scaled Quantile Residual (SQR) is given by SQR = sqrt(N+2)*(u - uniform-u) where N is the number of data samples.
 SQR plots are very useful as a diagnostic measure because they are sample size invariant and have universal characteristics independent of the true PDF.
+The SQR plot type plots the SQR for each data sample by position, highlighting in red those that fall outside of the expected 98% threshold.

 3. Lagrange Coefficients